-- > Newly diagnosed and undergoing antibiotic course - Recently completed treatment and still unwell - Recently hospitalized as a result of TB - > Recent TB outside of the lungs that is affected the spine, kidneys or brain - ➤ Where the applicant has been treated late with significant damage to the lungs as a result.
+- > Newly diagnosed and undergoing antibiotic course - Recently completed treatment and still unwell - Recently hospitalized as a result of TB - > Recent TB outside of the lungs that is affected the spine, kidneys or brain - Where the applicant has been treated late with significant damage to the lungs as a result.

-Blaenau Gwent Homes Allocation Policy Summary of Changes
+Blaenau Gwent Homes Allocation Policy

+Summary of Changes

-Theme Current Policy Proposed Policy Reasons for Change Armed Forces leaving or bereaved spouses or partners Applicants who require accommodation as a result of leaving the Armed Forces and the loss of military British Armed Forces often face when accessing social housing, the effective date of registration may be reset set to Forces Covenant Liaison Officer who is funded by Welsh Government to amend the housing policy to ensure that the armed forces community are treated fairly and equally throughout Gwent.
-Torfaen and Caerphilly have recently adapted this approach.
+Theme Current Policy Proposed Policy Reasons for Change Armed Forces Armed forces applicants leaving or bereaved spouses or partners Applicants who require accommodation as a result of leaving the Armed Forces and the loss of military accommodation and Bereaved spouses or civil partners of those serving in the regular forces. registration may be reset set to the date they joined the British Forces Covenant Liaison Officer who is funded by Welsh Government to amend the housing policy to ensure that

-Forces veteran applies for rehousing within 3 months of discharge and may be homeless or threatened with homeless within 56 days of submitting their application; or in extenuating circumstances, and at the discretion of the Council, where a British Armed Forces veteran applies for rehousing beyond 3 months and up to 2 years from their date of discharge and are able to demonstrate that during this time they have been unable to establish stable accommodation.
+Forces veteran applies for rehousing within 3 months of discharge and may be homeless or threatened with homeless within 56 days of submitting their application; or • in extenuating circumstances, and at the discretion of the Council, where a British Armed Forces veteran applies for rehousing beyond 3 months and up to 2 years from their date of discharge and are able to demonstrate that during this time they have been unable to establish stable accommodation.
 Short-listing When an adapted property becomes available for allocation the relevant housing officer from the Housing Association will identify applicants requiring an adapted property, which are at the top of the relevant band.
 The housing officer will follow the process used for selecting an applicant for a general needs property i.e. identifying The OTT will also recommend the type of housing that the homeseeker needs to resolve the urgent circumstances.
 All disabled applicants and adapted properties are assessed via a criteria which allows applicant(s) to be matched to the most suitable type of property To make the best use of the adapted housing stock and adaptations that have already been installed in properties.

 an applicant from Emergency Band first and if there is no suitable applicant in this band, moving to Gold Band and so on (dependant on the current quota system in place).
 (A,B,C,D,E,F,U).
 When an adapted property becomes available to let, it is allocated to the person who needs that Level of property and who is in the highest band.
 Bungalows Current Scheme states that bungalows will be offered to people requiring adapted housing in the first instance Bungalows will be allocated according to the Level they have been assessed as (A,B,C,D,E,F) and will be allocated based on this and as per either adapted or general needs short-listing.
 To make the best use of the adapted housing stock and adaptations that have already been installed in properties.
-Extra Care Not currently in Allocations Policy To be eligible for Extra Care applicants must be: • aged 55 or over with any partner aged 50 or over, depending on the accommodation and Housing Association.
-Age is the initial qualifying criteria, however, in exceptional circumstances flexibility will be considered previously undertaken by the Extra Care allocations panel.
-However, to ensure that allocations are made in line with housing need/priority it has been decided that to ensure transparency these lettings will be undertaken in line with the Policy and processes of the Common
+Extra Care Not currently in Allocations Policy To be eligible for Extra Care applicants must be: aged 55 or over with any partner aged 50 or over, depending on the accommodation and Housing Association.
+Age is the initial qualifying criteria, however, in exceptional circumstances flexibility will be considered The allocations were previously undertaken by the Extra Care allocations panel.
+However, to ensure that allocations are made in line with housing need/priority it has been decided that to ensure transparency these lettings will be undertaken in line with the Policy and processes of the Common Housing Register.